bdodge/linux/Documentation/media/uapi/v4l/mmap.rst

 :ref:`VIDIOC_REQBUFS` ioctl with the desired number of buffers and buffer type, for example ``V4L2_BUF_TYPE_VIDEO_CAPTURE``.
-This ioctl can also be used to change the number of buffers or to free the allocated memory, provided none of the buffers are still mapped.
+This ioctl can also be used to change the number of buffers or to free the allocated memory.
+The buffers will not be released until the buffers are unmapped and any exported dma_buf handles are closed, and this is the responsibility of the application.

 Before applications can access the buffers they must map them into their address space with the :ref:`mmap() <func-mmap>` function.
 The